taotriad/BabySomnia/Dreamcatchers_Note_4_Maison_spoilers.md

 # Maison: Guide with spoilers!

 Well, not much of a guide, really.
+This is the episode of Dreamcatcher's Note that covers their performance of Maison at Show Champion.

-This video was taken backstage where Dreamcatcher was waiting for the announcement of the winner.
+The timestamp in the URL points it to when they're waiting for the announcement of the winner.
 They can be heard talking along the lines of:

 Dami: Maybe they left us for the content what we did, recorded just before the broadcast.
 Yoohyeon: Then say bye-bye.